 So many novice golfers get confused by attempting to correct a slice or try to perfect a draw before having the basic swing mastered.

-The brain will cope much more easily in adjusting errors if the body feels comfortable and performing a repetitious movement.
+The brain will cope much more easily in adjusting errors if the body feels comfortable and performs a repetitious movement.

-The secret of enjoying golf is to patiently build a simple swing that feels comfortable to you.
+The secret to enjoying golf is to patiently build a simple swing that feels comfortable to you.
 More tips here on achieving a consistent golf swing.